mmp/pbrt-v3/README.md

 Jakob](http://www.mitsuba-renderer.org/~wenzel/), and Greg Humphreys.
 As before, the code is available under the BSD license.

 The [pbrt website](http://pbrt.org) has general information about both the *Physically Based Rendering* book as well as many other resources for pbrt.
+As of October 2018, the full [text of the book](http://www.pbr-book.org) is now available online, for free.

 Example scenes
 --------------